Skip to main content

 Security

 By default, anyone who finds your bot can message it and it will execute tasks on your machine.
-Lock it down with the --hook-command flag.
+The cline connect wizard asks whether to restrict Telegram access and can configure this for you.

 1